Managing Brilliant Employees

 This line of promotion is not uncommon—sometimes it occurs as a “battlefield promotion,” or a promotion that occurs when a transition or shift within a company leaves a big hole that needs to be filled asap; and sometimes it occurs because that’s simply how an organization chooses to reward top performers.

 In our decades of experience accelerating leaders in a variety of industries, we’ve found this story to be true for most organizations regardless of industry, but especially when there are technology-based teams involved.

 Regardless of the reason behind the internal promotion, the organization typically expects the individual to hit the ground running since he or she already has pertinent company and team knowledge.
-However, what many organizations may misjudge is that strong individuals may not necessarily have inherent leadership skills (in fact, according to a recent study by Gallup, only 1 in 10 of these leaders will have the skills needed so successfully drive profitability, productivity, and engagement within a team).
+However, what many organizations may misjudge is that strong individuals may not necessarily have inherent leadership skills (in fact, according to a recent study by Gallup, only 1 in 10 of these leaders will have the skills needed to successfully drive profitability, productivity, and engagement within a team).

 What’s the solution?

 Many organizations (understandably) rely on internal promotion as part of their company culture.
-It gives team members a trajectory to promotion within an organization, provides incentives for hard work, and assures that new leaders have organization and team knowledge and relationships prior to the promotion that enable them a shorter learning curve.
+It gives team members a trajectory to promotion within an organization, provides incentives for hard work, and assures that new leaders have organization and team knowledge and relationships prior to the promotion that enables them a shorter learning curve.
 For these reasons and more, hiring from within is often more attractive than hiring external leaders.
 But how can you ensure these internal promotions go smoothly and that the individuals selected to impact entire teams through leadership are qualified to do a good job?
-The main consideration, say leadership experts, is to empower new leaders to develop top leadership habits early on with support, training, and coaching that will yield a much more positive (and deliberate) leadership habits.
+The main consideration, say leadership experts, is to empower new leaders to develop top leadership habits early on with support, training, and coaching that will yield much more positive (and deliberate) leadership habits.